bartwc/website2/src/foo/fizz.md

 3 - The activation code for your debit card
 4 - E.dentifier: a device that allows you to log into Internet Banking and confirm orders without smartphone.

-* Student Account for ABN AMRO does not allow the usage of Apple Pay.

 ^There are instances where people have waited for 14 days or more.

 *An alternative can be the ING Student Account that can be created via the [ING iOS App](https://www.ing.nl/particulier/student/open-a-student-account).
 ING claims to have Apple Pay for Student Accounts which may interest you.****

-**** ABN AMRO has now allowed student card to be used on Apple Pay as well.*

 ### Transport - OV-Chipkaart